-Your doctor will only prescribe Zomig if you’ve been diagnosed with migraine.
+Your doctor will only prescribe Zomig if you’ve received a diagnosis of migraine.
 If Zomig doesn’t work for you after your first treatment, they may recommend that you stop taking it.

 Zomig is only used to treat migraine episodes as they happen.
 It doesn’t prevent migraine episodes from occurring in the first place.
 And studies haven’t confirmed whether this drug is safe and effective for cluster headaches.

 In addition, it’s not recommended that people with moderate to severe liver failure use Zomig nasal spray.

 For more information about Zomig’s uses, talk with your doctor or pharmacist.